aws-solutions-library-samples/aws-insurancelake-etl/docs/data_quality.md

 1. Insert recommendations, create your own rules, and test run the rules using the console interface.
     - For more details, see the AWS Glue documentation [Getting started with AWS Glue Data Quality for the Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/data-quality-getting-started.html).
 1. Copy and paste the rules into the `dq-rules` [configuration file](#configuration) for your dataset.
-1. Replace double quotes in the rule definitions with single quotes so that you have valid JSON.
+1. Replace double quotes in the rule definitions with single quotes or escape the double quotes so that you have valid JSON.

 You can also refer to the [Getting started with AWS Glue Data Quality for ETL Pipelines](https://aws.amazon.com/blogs/big-data/getting-started-with-aws-glue-data-quality-for-etl-pipelines/) blog for guidance and examples.